AlainMoretti/cli-wrapper/README.md

 ##Remote devices you can log into
 Any piece of equipment offering a decent command line interface.
 Note that the expected prompt from the remote device is a regular expression that you can change.
-Then the way you interact, either manually or automatically with the remote device il all yours.
+Then the way you interact, either manually or automatically, with the remote device is all yours.

 ##Known problems
 >- there is a bug with PyCrypto install, more details on the [problem](https://github.com/dlitz/pycrypto/issues/108) and a [workaround solution](https://github.com/tootedom/related/blob/master/provisioning/ansible-playground/README.md)